raffaelladevita/clas12-timeline/README.md

 - physics timeline production and QA are handled by the [`qa-physics/` subdirectory](qa-physics);
   see [their documentation](qa-physics/README.md)

-### Stage 3: Deployment
+### Step 3: Deployment

-To view the timelines on the web, you must deploy them by copying the timeline HIPO files to a directory served to the web.
+To view the timelines on the web, you must deploy them by copying the timeline HIPO files to a directory with a running web server.
 Note that you must have write-permission for that directory.
 To deploy, run (with no arguments, for the usage guide):

 ```bash
 bin/deploy-timelines.sh